Avayabhay/ChatApp/README.md

 # Log in
     The Login is also going to be same as other.
 For this also we create a hook which will be responsible for loggin the user in. refer to the code changes for the same

+# Sidbar - getting the conversations
+    For this we will be using 'zustand' which helps us to manage global state(same as context or redux).
+To install zustand do npm i zustand.
+    After that we create a folder like store to store all the global state variables. we create a file call useConversation to store our global state like conversations and message.

+    we use the create() given by zustand takes in set() as an args and we define states and its setStates as: const useConversation = create((set) => ({
+            selectedConverstaion: null,
+            setSelctedConversation: (selectedConversation) =>
+                set({ selectedConversation }),
+            messages: [],
+            setMessage: (messages) => set({ messages }),
+        }));

+    Now we already have an api at the backend to get all the conversation(for sidebar) as '/api/users'.
+    We create a hooke called useGetConversations which will fetch the conversations using the above api and return those to the SideBar Component.